rivaisali/SSO-Kota-Gorontalo/README.md

 To install, use composer:

 ```
-composer require stevenmaguire/oauth2-keycloak
+composer require rivaisali/oauth2-keycloak
 ```

 ## Usage

-Usage is the same as The League's OAuth client, using `\Stevenmaguire\OAuth2\Client\Provider\Keycloak` as the provider.
+Usage is the same as The League's OAuth client, using `\Rivaisali\SSO\Client\Provider\Keycloak` as the provider.

 Use `authServerUrl` to specify the Keycloak server URL.
 You can lookup the correct value from the Keycloak client installer JSON under `auth-server-url`, eg. `http://localhost:8080/auth`.